JingweiSong/BDIS-v2/README.md

 # BDIS: Bayesian Dense Inverse Searching Methodfor Real-Time Stereo Surgical Image Matching #

 This is the CPU level real-time stereo software for minimally invasive surgery.
+The paper has been accepted by IEEE Transaction on Robotics (https://arxiv.org/abs/2205.03133).